 At this juncture most people in wild horse advocacy are aware of the joint document created by HSUS, Return to Freedom, ASPCA, American Mustang Foundation, National Cattlemen’s Beef Association and the Farm Bureau (HERE).

-This is not a random document (like a generalized petition or talking point sign on letter), this document was created with the intent of doing an end run around the legislative process of creation of a stand alone bill.
+This is not a random document created by these massive corporations (like a generalized petition or talking point sign on letter), this document was created with the intent of doing an end run around the legislative process of creation of a stand alone bill.
 This document is formatted as a “proposal.”
 (Many are confused as there were so many “sign on letters.”)

 It is important to understand that this document was not created in a day, week, or a month.
 This effort involves years of playing a cloak and dagger game; back stabbing, lying to the public and prioritizing “dividing the pie of wild horse dollars.” (none of this is new in the wild horse world and extends back to the days of Velma Johnston.)